ucan-wg/spec/README.md

         └────────────────┘          ─┘  ─┘  ─┘  ─┘
 ```

 In this example, Alice MAY revoke any of the UCANs in the chain, Carol MAY revoke the bottom two, and so on.
-If the UCAN `Carol->Dan` is revoked by Alice, Bob, or Carol, then Erin will not have a valid chain for `X` since its proof is invalid.
-However, Erin can still prove the valid capability for `Y` and `Z` since the still-valid ("unbroken") chain `Alice->Bob->Dan->Erin` includes them.
-Note that despite `Y` being in the revoked `Carol->Dan` UCAN, it does not invalidate `Y` for Erin, since the unbroken chain also included a proof for `Y`.
+If the UCAN `Carol → Dan` is revoked by Alice, Bob, or Carol, then Erin will not have a valid chain for `X` since its proof is invalid.
+However, Erin can still prove the valid capability for `Y` and `Z` since the still-valid ("unbroken") chain `Alice → Bob → Dan → Erin` includes them.
+Note that despite `Y` being in the revoked `Carol → Dan` UCAN, it does not invalidate `Y` for Erin, since the unbroken chain also included a proof for `Y`.

 ## 6.7 Backwards Compatibility